-This procedure relates to members of staff who are currently working in the School regardless of where the abuse is alleged to have taken place.
+This procedure relates to members of staff, (including supply staff or volunteers) who are currently working in the School regardless of where the abuse is alleged to have taken place.

 Should the initial allegation first be made to any other member of staff that member of staff must either request the person raising the allegation to report it to the Headmaster or if that is not possible, to pass details of the allegation to the Headmaster immediately.
 If the Headmaster is absent, the allegation should be passed to the Chair of Governors.